justinwoo/purescript-simple-json/docs/quickstart.md

   log ("Writing out an 'undefined integer: " <> (JSON.writeJSON undefinedInt)) log ("Writing out an actual ineger: "      <> (JSON.writeJSON actualInt))
 ```

-Again, type annotation is very important to make everything work, even though the `null` and `undefined` values will have these types erased when written out as strings.

 ## Dealing with Arrays and PureScript Objects